 There are lots of reasons why it can pay off to automate tests that involve Dynamics 365, which you'll learn about in this guide.

 The various applications in Dynamics work together like building blocks.
 Different organizations choose different blocks, meaning Dynamics is rarely built in the same way.
-For example, the needs of an eCommerce business differs from the needs of a physical store, and thereby requires different components.
+For example, the needs of an eCommerce business differ from the needs of a physical store, and thereby require different components.

 Modern businesses are constantly evolving and adapting to the changes in the market, and the out-of-the-box functionality of the Dynamics 365 applications is not always sufficient for these businesses.
 Here enters the developer who, hired by these companies, configures the building blocks to meet businesses’ specific needs.
 And, as those frequently change, this becomes an ongoing process.

 It is common knowledge in the software testing world that whenever a developer changes a piece of code, it can affect existing functionality, causing new bugs to emerge.
 This is why Dynamic´s UI and functionality must be tested, not only when the initial structure of the building blocks has been made, but also each time they’re customized.

 Regression: When you fix one bug, but introduce several new ones.

 What's more, frequent updates in the applications will lead to the same need for more testing to make sure everything works as it should.
 Microsoft frequently releases new updates, and sometimes, these updates can break the developer's customizations.